maz-kar/CrypticGecko/README.md

 Hence, if we subscribe to this publisher, we can use its value.

 We wanted to combine $searchText and $allCoins publishers and map them to a new array CoinsModel and also filter them.

+## Models:
+So far 2 models have been used:
+1. CoinsModel: which consists of ALL data related to the coins, coming from the URL.
+2. StatisticModel: which consists of selected data related to the coins which then will be needed to create the HomeStatView.

 ## TODO